tigera-solutions/cc-aks-strengthen-security-workshop/README.md

 ## Workshop Environment Preparation

-> :warning: **For this workshop it is expected that you have access to an AKS cluster previously created.**
+> :warning: **For this workshop, you are expected to have access to a previously created AKS cluster.**

 - Please, follow the instructions on the repository below if you don't have it ready: